tarof429/stuckathome/aws_certified_solutions_architect/README.md

 ## IAM: AWS Identity and Access Management

 To access AWS services, you need to authenticate yourself through IAM.
-There are several ways to access IAM: 1) console (GUI), 2) using the AWS CLI, and 3) using APIs for automation.
+There are several ways to access IAM: 1) console (GUI), 2) using the AWS CLI, and 3) using APIs.
 The user of IAM is called a principal.
 A principal may be an acutal person, a role, a federated user, or an application.

 In IAM, there is a root user and a non-root user.
 When you first sign up with AWS, you will login using the root account using your email address.
 The root user has full, unrestricted access to AWS services.
 However, it's a best practice to create an IAM user and login as this user.